minghsu0107/minghsu0107.github.io/content/posts/aws-cloudfront-with-signed-url.md

 signedURL = u.String()
 fmt.Printf("Get signed URL %q\n", signedURL)
 ```
 The object URL `https://my-s3-bucket.s3.us-east-2.amazonaws.com/mysubpath/hello.txt` will be signed, and the result will be printed in the standard output.
-Users can now access the object via this signed URL until it expires 3 hours later.
+Users can now access the object via this signed URL until it expires 1 hour later.
 ## Reference
 - https://medium.com/@ratulbasak93/serving-private-content-of-s3-through-cloudfront-signed-url-593ede788d0d